-The CUI allows for 100% TTL-level control inputs, fixed power supplies during erasure and programming, and maximum EPROM compatibility.
+The CUI allows for fixed power supplies during erasure and programming, and maximum EPROM compatibility.

-In the absence of high voltage on the VPP pin, the 2-Mbit boot block flash family will only successfully execute the following commands: Read Array, Read Status Register, Clear Status Register and Intelligent Identifier mode.
+In the absence of high voltage on the VPP pin, the 2-Mbit flash family will only successfully execute the following commands: Read Array, Read Status Register, Clear Status Register and Intelligent Identifier mode.
 The device provides standard EPROM read, standby and output disable operations.
-Manufacturer Identification and Device Identification data can be accessed through the CUI or through the standard EPROM A9 high voltage access (VID) for PROM programming equipment.
+Manufacturer Identification and Device Identification data can be accessed through the CUI or through the standard EPROM A9 high voltage access (VID) (for PROM programmer equipment).

-The same EPROM read, standby and output disable functions are available when high voltage is applied to the VPP pin.
-In addition, high voltage on VPP allows write and erase of the device.
+The same EPROM read, standby and output disable functions are available when high voltage is applied to the $V{PP}$ pin.
+In addition, high voltage on $V{PP}$ allows write and erase of the device.
 All functions associated with altering memory contents: write and erase, Intelligent Identifier read and Read Status are accessed via the CUI.